Egotheism: Post-Enlightenment thought

 In the 19th century, Transcendentalist philosophies emerged, with Johann Gottlieb Fichte and Ralph Waldo Emerson emphasizing the divine potential of the individual.
 Critics labeled these ideas as "egotheism," accusing them of promoting excessive individualism.

 In the 19th century, Max Stirner advocated for a form of autotheism through his philosophy of egoism.
 In his work The Ego and Its Own, Stirner argued that the individual is the ultimate authority and creator of meaning, rejecting external deities and societal constructs.

 Modern examples

 Political and religious leaders

-Founder of North Korea Kim Il Sung instituted worship of himself amongst the citizens and it is considered the only country to deify its ruler with citizens bowing to his statues.
-After his death he was declared 'Eternal President' by the North Korean authorities.
+Founder of North Korea Kim Il-Sung instituted worship of himself amongst citizens; it is considered the only country to deify its ruler, with citizens bowing to his statues.
+After his death, he was declared "Eternal President" by the North Korean authorities.

 Contemporary religious figures who have professed themselves to be deities include Father Divine and Jim Jones.

 Mormonism

 Mormon beliefs incorporate autotheistic elements through the doctrine of exaltation.
 This teaching holds that individuals can achieve godhood in the afterlife through faithfulness and spiritual progression, emphasizing the potential for divinity within each person.